dutchand/dutchand/README.md

-- 🔭 I’m currently working on cybersecurity skills as a driver for economic growth in developing countries.
+- 🔭 I’m completed my research on cybersecurity skills as a driver for economic growth in developing countries.
+I hope these countries find works valuable to advancing national capabilities.

+- $$$ I'm currently working on a 2nd pHd - cybersecurity in financial institutions.

 - 🌱 I’m currently learning how to conduct mixed methods research as I advance current research and work.